You are here: Urology Textbook > Penis > Erectile dysfunction > Signs, symptoms and diagnostic work-up

 Normal values of NPT: 4&dnash;5 erectile episodes per night, mean duration 30 min, more than 70% rigidity (measured with RigiScan).

 Selective angiography of the internal pudendal artery is done after intracavernosal injection of prostaglandin.
 The study has a high sensitivity in suspected vascular erectile dysfunction.
 The problem is the invasive character of the study and the highly variable anatomy of the penile arteries.
-Penile angiography is indicated for erectile dysfunction after pelvic trauma and to plan vascular reconstruction, if warranted.
+Penile angiography is indicated for erectile dysfunction after pelvic trauma of young men and to plan vascular reconstruction, if warranted.

 Corpus cavernosum-EMG (CC-EMG):